-Multidev is available to all organizations and users with Gold Accounts and above, as well as their supporting partners and agencies.
+Multidev is available to all Workspaces and users with Gold Accounts and above, as well as their supporting partners and agencies.

 Multidev environments that are already created on a Pantheon site are available to all users with access to the site.

 You can create a new Multidev if you:

 Support a site that is owned by a Gold Account customer or above